Signatory voting

 Time allocation

 The Board currently has a mixture of online and in-person Board meetings.
-For 2025, the expectation is there will be three in-person Board meetings lasting 1-2 days each, and five additional virtual meetings.
+For 2025, the expectation is there will be three in-person Board meetings lasting 1-2 days each, and three-five additional short virtual meetings.

 The expectation is that Directors will participate in every meeting.
 All Directors are asked in advance for their availability for the meetings.
 Directors are expected to dedicate additional reading and preparation time leading up to meetings.
 The time commitment is approximately 12-14 days including meetings, preparation, but excluding travel.

 Board members are typically appointed to between two and three Board committees.
-The six committees (Finance, Audit and Risk; Governance; People and Culture; Policy; Progression and Accountability Oversight; and Strategy) facilitate the discussions and workings of the Board and are critical to the effectiveness of the Board.
+The five committees (Finance, Audit and Risk; Governance; People and Culture; Policy; and Progression and Accountability Oversight) facilitate the discussions and workings of the Board and are critical to the effectiveness of the Board.
 The workload of each committee is varied, but on average a committee will have three or four 1.5-hour online meetings per year.
 The expectation is that each committee member will participate in every respective committee meeting, with a requirement to participate in a majority of meetings of that committee in a calendar year.

 Attendance at online and/or in-person planned and ad hoc Board meetings, committee meetings, and conference calls will be recorded in the annual PRI Board report.